-Our project impacts on multiple areas across Calderdale.
-To understand the impact we are having on inactivity levels across the borough, we will be evaluating each level of the outcomes outlined in our theory of change.
+Our project impacts multiple areas across Calderdale.
+To understand our impact on inactivity levels across the borough, we will evaluate each level of the outcomes outlined in our theory of change.

 Data and Insight

 The overall aim is to measure the year-on-year reduction of people who are inactive, this will be done through the national Sport England Active Lives Survey

 In addition, the impact of physical activity changes in the social and physical environment has on individuals (mental wellbeing, physical wellbeing, individual development, community development, economic development) will also be monitored through our annual Your Views Matter Local Activity Survey.